dxw/playbook/src/tech/index.md

 framework.
 We designed it to help make fair decisions about promotions that reduce the impact any one person can have on the decision as much as possible.

-## Technical Operations

-### Technical Operations team principles

-1. **Learn don’t blame**

-   Things/Mistakes happen, treat it as a learning experience rather than finding blame.

-2. **Documentation is the first step to automation**

-   For most tasks you need to understand it enough to document it before you can begin to automate it.

-3. **Don't be a keeper of secrets**

-   Everyone should be replaceable in respect to knowledge.
-It's everyone's responsibility to share what they know (e.g. Pairing)

-4. **No heroics - Don't internalise problems**

-   Situations occur where there is pressure to deliver/maintain/fix, it's a team effort, not always the same person's job.

-5. **Be patient**

-   Be helpful, not obstructive.
-It’s easy to get frustrated by things in time sensitive situations – don’t!